 Policy Area Policy objectives Potential effects of policy objectives on Natura 2000 sites 15.
 Green Infr astructure PO15: Green Infrastructure District Wide Strategic Green Infrastructure Our preferred option in relation to Strategic GI is to protect, enhance and restore the strategic network and associated assets as identified in the Warwick District Green Infrastructure Study 2010 and any future updates to this study.
 Furthermore, the Council support the creation strategic green infrastructure through the promotion of Strategic GI opportunities as identified in the Warwick District GI Delivery Assessment and any future opportunities such as improvements to the River Avon corridor or Whitnash Brook and emerging opportunities such as the restoration of the Kenilworth Mere.
 Local Green Infrastructure At the local level Green Infrastructure requirements should be identified on an individual site basis, based on an understanding of the existing green infrastructure provision; requirements for open & green space as set out in the Inclusive, Safe & Healthy Communities section; and the opportunities for appropriate creation, enhancement and restoration of local and strategic GI assets (see Map 6).
 Sub Regional Green Infrastructure The Council will continue to support the preparation of the emerging Coventry, Solihull and Warwickshire Green Infrastructure Strategy.
 This will ensure that biodiversity is planned at a landscape scale, enhancing linkages and restoring fragmented habitats, access to large scale natural green spaces and improvements to landscape character.
-Development Proposals Development Proposals Development proposals should take a positive, integrated approach to design and management.
-Development proposals should take a positive, integrated approach to designing green infrastructure on site, particularly urban extensions, utilising the Council's preferred approach to new sustainable garden suburbs with enhancements to key landscape features and the wider GI network.
-Biodiversity Offsetting All development proposals will be expected to avoid negative impacts on existing biodiversity.
-Where this is not possible, mitigation measures s This is a generic policy and has a positive direct or indirect impact on Ensor's Pool.
+Development Proposals Development will only be permitted which protects and enhances important green infrastructure assets and positively contributes to the character and quality of its natural and historic environment through good habitat/landscape design and management.
+Development proposals should take a positive, integrated approach to designing green infrast This is a generic policy and has a positive direct or indirect impact on Ensor's Pool.

 Policy Area Policy objectives Potential effects of policy objectives on Natura 2000 sites identified, if these are not possible on site, then these should be offset elsewhere as compensation measure.
 An appropriate ecological assessment should be undertaken to demonstrate this based on the sub regional approach to biodiversity offsetting and the options for offsetting should be informed by the Coventry, Solihull & Warwickshire Green Infrastructure strategy.
 The result of this approach is to ensure development secures net gains in biodiversity.
-Green Wedges • The Council will identify and protect a network of green wedges important for their ecological, landscape and/or access functions in the setting of differing urban areas and urban rural fringe.
+Green Wedges The Council will identify and protect a network of green wedges important for their ecological, landscape and/or access functions in the setting of differing urban areas and urban rural fringe.
 It is intended that this approach will revise and replace the existing policy of Areas of Restraint in the Local Plan 1996 - 2011 (see Map 6).
 16. Green Belt PO16: Green Belt Our preferred option for the Green Belt is to A. Alter the existing boundary in the following locations in order to accommodate development: • to the east of Kenilworth, • to the north of Warwick and Leamington Spa, • east of Lillington, and • around Cubbington B. Remove the following villages from the Green Belt and draw new Green Belt boundaries around the settlements to allow for development: • Hampton Magna • Hatton • Lapworth • Leek Wootton • Norton Lindsey • Rowington • Shrewley • Burton Green C. Protect the Green Belt from inappropriate development but allow for limited development in the following circumstances where the proposals do not conflict with the purposes of including the land within the Green Belt: • Replacement buildings which are not materially larger than the ones they replace This is a generic policy and has no likely significant direct or indirect impact on Ensor's Pool.